brillout/wildcard-api/readme.md

 Yes and no.

-From the perspective of a third-party client, yes,
+From the perspective of a third-party, yes,
 GraphQL is more powerful.

 But,
-from the perspective of your frontend, everything the backend can do is only one JavaScript function away with Wildcard:
+from the perspective of your frontend development, and with Wildcard, everything the backend can do is only one JavaScript function away:

 ~~~js
 // Your Node.js server